These Fried Peach Pies were made with a buttery pie crust with a

 For the icing/glaze:

 Remove the pie crusts from the refrigerator to allow them to soften.
-In a large skillet, add the butter and melt.
+In a large skillet, over medium heat, add the butter and melt.
 Once the butter is melted, add the granulated sugar, brown sugar, cinnamon, and nutmeg.

 Stir until combined.
 Then add the peaches and break them in half with a wooden spoon or similar.